Haida language: First orthography

 Several orthographies have been devised for writing Haida.
 The first alphabet was devised by the missionary Charles Harrison of the Church Mission Society who translated some Old Testament Stories in the Haida Language, and some New Testament books.
 These were published by the British and Foreign Bible Society with the Haida Gospel of Matthew in 1891, Haida Gospel of Luke in 1899 and the Haida Gospel of John in 1899, and the book of Acts in Haida in the 1890s.

 Modern orthography

+The linguist John Enrico created another orthography for Skidegate and Masset Haida which introduced 7 and @ as letters and did away with the distinction between upper and lower case, and this system is popular in Canada.